Carbon in Clothing

 Making low carbon clothing: How is that even possible?

-"It's important to remember that greenhouse gas emissions aren't just transport fumes.
-They come from all over the supply chain.
-To make one tonne of nitrogen fertiliser takes one tonne of oil, one hundred tonnes of water and creates seven tonnes of Co2.
-Going organic could do more good than electric transport."
+"Greenhouse gas emissions come from all over the supply chain, not just car exhausts or power stations.
+Sometimes, the CO2 can be thought of as embedded in the input.
+For example, to make one tonne of nitrogen fertiliser takes one tonne of oil, one hundred tonnes of water and creates seven tonnes of Co2."

 Our t-shirts start life as organic cotton, planted in fields in northern India.
 Less fertiliser, pesticides and machinery means less carbon.
 The cotton is often transported from the fields to the ginning plant by camel.